-Yet a lot of the smaller venues brought into existence by the passing of "small bars" legislation are thriving and, while craft beer is typically only part of a broad lineup of quality booze across the board, their selections are usually small but perfectly formed and served by enthusiastic and knowledgeable staff.
+Back at the start of 2017, we published a guide to the small bars helping to bring good beer to the people of Adelaide.
+As we wrote at the time, a lot of the venues brought into existence by the passing of "small bars" legislation were thriving and, while craft beer is typically only part of a broad lineup of quality booze they offer across the board, their selections were typically small but perfectly formed and served by enthusiastic and knowledgeable staff.

 Many of these venues are found in and make clever use of unlikely locations, 55ml among them: the garage style building that Seamus Noone and Seira Hotta occupy was once a fish market.
 Thankfully, the smell has since disappeared, replaced by a psychedelic playground in Mill Street.